Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 Problem 3: You Don’t Sunset Core Clients to Make Room

-You’re making more money but burning out.
-VIP tier becomes a burden, not a benefit.
+You’re making more money but edging into burnout, and the VIP tier starts to feel like a burden instead of a benefit.

-The fix: Sunset 30-50% of core clients to create capacity for VIP.
+The fix: Sunset 30–50% of core clients to create capacity for VIP, instead of stacking VIP revenue on top of a full core roster.

 Jordan’s transition:

-This protocol requires two changes and costs one thing.
+This protocol requires two changes and one ongoing weekly commitment.

 You’ll spend 7–10 hours over one weekend building the VIP offer, sales page, and logistics.

-Most founders resist: “I don’t have a free weekend.”
+Most founders resist: “I don’t have a weekend free.”

-You’ll need to decline applicants who don’t fit.
-That feels uncomfortable the first 2-3 times.
+You’ll need to decline applicants who don’t fit, and that will feel uncomfortable the first 2–3 times.

-Jordan declined 6 of 15 applicants in Month 1.
-That felt like “turning away revenue.”
+Jordan declined 6 of 15 applicants in Month 1, and in the moment it felt like “turning away revenue.”

-But the 9 accepted applicants had a 100% success rate.
-Those successes generated 5 referrals.
-The referrals became easier closes (pre-validated by word of mouth).
+Result: The 9 accepted applicants had a 100% success rate and generated 5 easy-to-close referrals.

 Qualification feels like a restriction.
-It’s actually revenue protection through client success optimization.
+It’s actually revenue protection through client success.

 The Cost: 15–20 Hours Weekly Delivering VIP

-VIP clients require more time than core clients.
-Jordan’s time breakdown:
+VIP clients take more hours per client than core clients.

 Per core client: 1.5 hours weekly (group calls, email support)